dotnet/docs/docs/standard/security/cryptography-model.md

 - Algorithm type class, such as <xref:System.Security.Cryptography.SymmetricAlgorithm>,  <xref:System.Security.Cryptography.AsymmetricAlgorithm>, or <xref:System.Security.Cryptography.HashAlgorithm>.
 This level is abstract.

-- Algorithm class that inherits from an algorithm type class; for example, <xref:System.Security.Cryptography.Aes>, <xref:System.Security.Cryptography.RC2>, or <xref:System.Security.Cryptography.ECDiffieHellman>.
+- Algorithm class that inherits from an algorithm type class; for example, <xref:System.Security.Cryptography.Aes>, <xref:System.Security.Cryptography.RSA>, or <xref:System.Security.Cryptography.ECDiffieHellman>.
 This level is abstract.

 - Implementation of an algorithm class that inherits from an algorithm class; for example, <xref:System.Security.Cryptography.AesManaged>, <xref:System.Security.Cryptography.RC2CryptoServiceProvider>, or <xref:System.Security.Cryptography.ECDiffieHellmanCng>.
 This level is fully implemented.